ibrahimjummah7-create/retail-store-project/README.md

 ![docker-compose-up](./images/docker-compose-up.png)

 ![health-status](./images/health-status.png)
 I have added the health checks as part of the image.
+So no need for redundant healthchecks in the docker compose yml.

 | Service  | Image                                    | Size    |
 |----------|------------------------------------------|---------|